ACL Surgery and My Cross Country Season

 Work with the doctor who is treating you and try to understand what you can and cannot do.
 Not being able to run is a setback, but that does not mean that you need to sit still.
 There may be other types of sports you are still allowed to do that help your legs get stronger and help you maintain your fitness levels.

-As I said before, after full recovery you should have a fully functioning knee again.
+After full recovery you should have a fully functioning knee again.
 Don't blow it by wanting to rush back into running.
 I understand that cross country can be important to you, but you will need that knee for a bit longer than the next cross country season!
 So, work with your doctor and make sure you make full recovery before you throw yourself into some crazy running training program.
+And, lastly, you are still young.
+You have a lifetime of running ahead of you.
+Maybe this surgery means you may not be able to participate in cross-country next season, but there will be many more seasons and years to run!

 Best of luck with the surgery.
 I hope you will make a speedy recovery.